gwhan98/Tindie-Accelerometer/README.md

-# Tindie-Accelerometer Refined Code to Stream data and Writes data in a .csv file
+# Tindie-Accelerometer Refined Code to Stream data and Write data in a .csv file